Ubuntu Server

 /usr/share/elasticsearch/bin/elasticsearch-plugin

-Using the command above, install both the analysis-kuromoji plugin and the analysis-icu plugin
+Use the command output above to install the analysis-kuromoji plugin and analysis-icu plugin.

 $ sudo /usr/share/elasticsearch/bin/elasticsearch-plugin install analysis-kuromoji